.

 U.S. Senator Gillibrand, Rep. Lowey talk to Patch about GOP meet-up.

-With vice presidential-hopeful Paul Ryan's biting speech assailing President Obama's economic policies, ideology and stimulus, Wednesday night at the in Tampa Bay, FL, proved to be the fiscal capstone of the week.
+With vice presidential-hopeful Paul Ryan's biting speech assailing President Obama's economic policies, ideology and stimulus, Wednesday night at the Republican National Convention in Tampa Bay, FL, proved to be the fiscal capstone of the week.

 Congressman Ryan's speech was in many ways his introduction to the country, and came on the heels of remarks by several familiar GOP faces.
 Former Secretary of State Condoleezza Rice urged voters to select Romney—or face a world where China's power outstrips the United States'.